Ballistic electron transport described by a generalized Schr\"{o}dinger equation: Well posedness of the higher order SE with transparent boundary conditions

 \section{Well posedness of the higher order SE with transparent boundary conditions}

 We establish a well-posedness result for the generalized Schr\"odinger model of arbitrary even order, thereby extending the result previously proven for the fourth-order case.
-For clarity, we present the case where $ k_1 > 0 $; the case $ k_1 < 0$ can be treated analogously.
+For the sake of clarity, we present the case where $ k_1 > 0 $; the case $ k_1 < 0$ can be treated analogously.

 Consider the generalized Schr\"odinger equation of order $2s$, $s\in\N$

 Let $W^{2s,1}(0,L)$ denote the Sobolev space defined by

 \begin{proposition} Assume that the potential $V(x)$ is real-valued and belongs to $L^{\infty}(0,L)$.
 Then, the boundary value problem consisting of the generalized Schrödinger equation (\ref{SEGeneral}) of order \( 2s \), together with the transparent boundary conditions (\ref{TBC0})-(\ref{TBCL}), admits a unique solution $\Psi \in W^{2s,1}(0,L)$, provided that $k_i \neq k_j$ for all $i \ne j$, $i,j = 0,1,2,3$, and the matrix \( A = (a_{hr}) \), whose entries are defined as: